ibm-cloud-docs/cloud-databases/howto-provisioning.md

 ibmcloud resource service-instance-create <service-name> --service-endpoints <endpoint-type>
 ```

 The `service-instance-create` command supports a `-p` flag, which allows JSON-formatted [parameters](#list-of-additional-parameters) to be passed to the provisioning process.
-Some parameters values are CRNs (Cloud Resource Name), which uniquely identify a resource in the cloud.
+Some parameter values are CRNs (Cloud Resource Name), which uniquely identify a resource in the cloud.
 All parameter names and values are passed as strings.

 For example, if a database is being provisioned from a particular backup and the new database deployment needs a total of 9 GB of memory across three members, then the command to provision 3 GB per member looks like: